rohanfaiyazkhan/react-pokedex-ts/README.md

 Some key things about the project:

--   I used React and Typescript project
+-   React and Typescript are the key building blocks
--   I used Tailwind CSS styling, which is my preferred way to write CSS in a React project.
-I did add some extra colors found in `src/colors/customColors.js' which was taken from this excellent [color set](https://davidpiesse.github.io/tailwind-md-colours/) made by David Piesse.
+-   Tailwind CSS for styling.
+I did add some extra colors found in `src/colors/customColors.js` which was taken from this excellent [color set](https://davidpiesse.github.io/tailwind-md-colours/) made by David Piesse.
 The color set was added because I wanted a specific color background for each pokemon type (e.g. fire, water) and the additional colors helped significantly.
--   I used [@tanstack/react-query](https://react-query-v3.tanstack.com/) with [axios](https://axios-http.com/docs/intro) for handling network requests with **caching**, **staleness verification**, **infinite scroll** and more.
+-   I used [@tanstack/react-query](https://react-query-v3.tanstack.com/) with [axios](https://axios-http.com/docs/intro) for handling network requests with **caching**, **staleness verification** and **infinite scroll**.
 Request specific code can be found under `src/requests`.
--   Accessible indexed search which lets users search for any Pokemon
+-   Accessible search bar which lets users search for any Pokemon.
+A locally cached indexed list of Pokémon is used to filter through when the user types a search query (the filtering is done after a debounce period).
+In a real world application, this list would likely be provided by a API endpoint or a microservice like Algolia Elasticsearch.
+-   Individual Pokémon view details useful information about each Pokémon, such as types, abilities, evolution details, type weaknesses, movesets, and Pokédex entries

 ## Demo